yogeshmagatam/piads/README.md

 ```ssh
 python web_app.py
 ```
-- This executes and it opens a web portal where you can download and upload the video files
+- This executes and it opens a web portal where you can upload the video files and view the videos.